Silmaen/OwlDependencies/README.md

 # Owl Dependencies

-This project only aims to gather all dependencies for the Owl Engine
+This project only aims to gather all dependencies for the Owl Engine.

+See the git repository [OwlEngine](https://github.com/Silmaen/Owl) for the Engine code.

+## Requirement

+This project requires that DepManager is installed on the system and available from PATH.
+Check it git repository: [DepManager](https://github.com/Silmaen/DepManager) for more details.

 ## Rebuild Package

-Regenerate all the dependencies by running python script:
+Regenerate all the dependencies by running script:

 ## lib summary